-Neurological Symptoms
+Neurological symptoms

-Neurological toxicity of oxaliplatin should be carefully monitored, especially if co-administered with other medicinal products with specific neurological toxicity.
+Neurological toxicity of oxaliplatin should be carefully monitored, especially if coadministered with other medicinal products with specific neurological toxicity.
 A neurological examination should be performed before each administration and periodically thereafter.

-For patients who develop acute laryngopharyngeal dysesthesia (see section 4.8 Undesirable Effects), during or within the hours following the 2-hour infusion, the next oxaliplatin infusion should be administered over 6 hours.
+For patients who develop acute laryngopharyngeal dysaesthesia (see section 4.8), during or within the hours following the 2-hour infusion, the next oxaliplatin infusion should be administered over 6 hours.